flux77/merchant-of-venice/mov/readme.txt

 Venice is Copyright (C) 2003-2006, Andrew Leppard.
 HSQLDB is Copyright (C) 1995-2000, The Hypersonic SQL Group.
+Joone is Copyright (C) 2004, Paolo Marrone and the Joone team.
-Jython is Copyright (C) 2000, Jython Developers
+Jython is Copyright (C) 2000, Jython Developers.
+XStream is Copyright (C) 2003-2005, Joe Walnes.

 7 Thanks